Tribe's Guide to

 Applications for property settlement orders should be made on an Initiating Application.

-In the Federal Circuit Court, the applicant may file either a Financial Statement or an affidavit with full details of the party’s financial position with their initiating application.
+In the FCFOA, the applicant may file either a Financial Statement or an affidavit with full details of the party’s financial position with their Initiating Application.
 See the courts’ DIY Financial Statement Kit for further information.

 Responding to an application for property orders